 Many photinias can be converted to small trees by limbing up; or they can be trained as trees from the beginning.
 Berries are attractive to birds.
 All photinias are susceptible to fireblight; all but P. x fraseri are subject to powdery mildew.Photinia serratifolia

-From China.
-Broad, dense grower; can reach 30 ft. high and wide but is easily held to one-third that size.
-Stiff leaves to 8 in. long are prickly along edges.
+Evergreen shrub or tree from China.
+Broad, dense grower; can reach 30 ft. tall and wide but is easily held to one-third that size.
+Stiff leaves to 8 in. long are prickly along the edges.
 Bright copper new growth; scattered crimson leaves in fall, winter.
 Flower clusters to 6 in. across.
 Bright red berries often last until winter.